-How best to position a company to be attractive to buyers:
+How best to position your company to be attractive to buyers:

 1. Demonstrate Strong Financial Performance